browserengineering/book/book/accessibility.md

 corresponding accessibility object in the tree.

 Generally speaking, the OS does not enforce that the browser build such a tree, but it's convenient enough that browsers generally do it.
-But in the era of multi-process browser engines (of which [Chromium][chrome-mp] was the first), an accessibility tree in the browser process that mirrors content state from each visible browser tab is necessary.
+However, in the era of multi-process browser engines (of which [Chromium][chrome-mp] was the first), an accessibility tree in the browser process that mirrors content state from each visible browser tab hash become necessary.
 That's because OS accessibility APIs are generally synchronous, and it's not possible to synchronously stop the browser and tab at the same time to figure out how to respond.
 See [here][chrome-mp-a11y] for a more detailed description of the challenge and how Chromium deals with it.